Romance! As the name suggests we all love to have more of it in our lives. We all love in our lives, so we love to watch romance in Cinema too.

 “What’s she up to these days?”
 This is the central plot of this film.

-It’s the occasion of reunion party of batchmates happening after years & the actual present time in the film, which changes everything for Anya as he starts remembering his childhood best friend & love, Tanvi.
+It’s the occasion of a reunion party of batchmates happening after years and the actual present time in the film, which changes everything for Anya as he starts remembering his childhood best friend and love, Tanvi.

 With some delightful dialogues and very well acted, this movie serves as a memento to each one of us who had once loved someone.